jjennings55/GT-ELK-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the ELK Server machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- Workstation Public IP through port 5601

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by my Workstation and the Jump Box.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Which machine did you allow to access your ELK VM?
+What was its IP address?
+Jump Box IP: 10.1.0.4 via SSH or Workstation Public IP over port 5601

 A summary of the access policies in place can be found in the table below.